TejasBN28/OpenFASOC/README.md

 # Temperature Sensor Generator
 Circuit
 -------
-This generator creates a compact mixed-signal temperature sensor based on the topology from this paper `<https://ieeexplore.ieee.org/document/9816083>`.
+This generator creates a compact mixed-signal temperature sensor based on the topology from this [paper](https://ieeexplore.ieee.org/document/9816083).

 It consists of a ring oscillator whose frequency is controlled by the voltage drop over a MOSFET operating in subthreshold regime, where its dependency on temperature is exponential.